You are here

 This is your resource for up-to-date information on what’s happening in the Florida Legislature as well as local municipalities relating to ad valorem taxation and exemptions and how it may impact property owners in Pinellas County.

-Nov.
-2024 - Amendment 5: Annual Adjustment to Homestead Exemption Value
+Effective for 2025 - Amendment 5: Annual Adjustment to Homestead Exemption Value

 Filed for 2024 – Disclosure of Ad Valorem Taxes (Tax Estimator Bill)